DennisTheGolfer/hello-world/README.md

 # hello-world
-Hi, I am new to this and ting to learn
+Hi, I am new to this and trying to learn